 SNS Profil Binding

-The SNS Profil bindings work similarly to the NNN and NNN BC bindings.
+The SNS Profil bindings work similarly to the NNN and NNN BC binding.
 Since the pivot point of the SNS Profil bindings is very close to the toe, you can easily see what you are doing and hence is easier to use.

 SNS Pilot Binding

-The SNS Pilot bindings are easy to step into, which is a big plus in skiing.
+The SNS Pilot bindings are easy to step into, which is a big plus in cross-country skiing.
 All you need to do is to do a gentle press on the forefoot and the binding is successfully snapped on.

 The Salomon Nordic System has multiple options for ski bindings.
 However, with the popularity of NNN bindings, Salomon introduced its NNN boot system known as Prolink.
-Although Salomon asserts that their SNS binding will still have a future as Salomon will keep on producing them to make the bindings available for skiers, there is no denying the fact NNN binding has been a favorite among skiers.
+Although Salomon asserts that their SNS bindings will still have a future as Salomon will keep on producing them to make the bindings available for skiers, there is no denying the fact NNN binding has been a favorite among skiers.

 For this reason, Prolink bindings were launched as a better product – that’s what they claim.
 The Prolink bindings are relatively lighter than their NNN counterparts.
 The Prolink binding claims to have better snow feel as compared to not only NNN bindings but also their own SNS bindings (as they pair with boots with thick soles).